fbpx

 Guided Hikes

 There are some wonderful (and free!) ranger-led guided hikes in Haleakala National Park at the summit, on the Pipiwai Trail in Kipahulu, and in the protected Waikamoi Preserve.
-More information here.
-(Temporarily suspended due to COVID.)
+More information here

 HeleWai Eco-Tours offers a small-group hike guided by trained naturalists in the Pu’ukukui Watershed Preserve, a spectacular 15,000-acre natural preserve that is closed to the public.
 A truly unique, one-of-a-kind hiking experience.